hudson-and-thames/arbitragelab/docs/source/copula_approach/introduction.rst

 There are 8 commonly used ones that are now available: :code:`Gumbel`, :code:`Frank`, :code:`Clayton`, :code:`Joe`,
 :code:`N13`, :code:`N14`, :code:`Gaussian` and :code:`Student` (Student-t).
 They are all subclasses of the class :code:`Copula`, and they share some common repertoire of methods and attributes.
-However for the most of the time, the user is not expected to directly use the copulas.
+However, most of the time, the user is not expected to directly use the copulas.
 All trading related functionalities are stated above, and included in the :code:`CopulaStrategy` class.

 The user may choose to fit the pair's data to all provided copulas, then compare the information criterion scores (AIC,